 Lisbon Airport surpassed the 35 million passenger milestone for the first time and accounted for around 50.7% of all passengers on the ANA network.
 Madeira's two airports (Madeira and Porto Santo) jointly handled more than 5 million passengers for the first time (743 thousand more passengers).
 The four airports in the Azores served over 3 million passengers.

 The table below shows the main commercial traffic indicators at ANA network airports for 2024, compared with 2023:

-Table 1 - ANA, S.A. commercial traffic by geographic area (2024)
+Table 1 - ANA SA commercial traffic by geographic area (2024) Tuble 1 - ANA, S.A. confinercial traffic by geographic area (2024)